Age and Civil Status Requirements

 Marriage Requirements: Foreign citizens must be married in order to be eligible to adopt from Ukraine.

 Residential Requirements: There are no residency requirements to adopt in Ukraine.

-Time frame: It takes anywhere between three to twelve months after adopting parents submit their dossier to the Department for Family and Children until the appointment date.
+Time frame: It takes anywhere between three to twelve months after adopting parents submit their dossier to the Department for Adoption and Protection of Children's Rights (DAPCR) until the appointment date.
 Parents can also expect a three to four week wait between the initial filing of the adoption in the local court and issuance of the final adoption decree (see also ADOPTION PROCEDURES/Court Hearing).